 - Most of the alpha particles passed straight through that gold foil.

-- There was a deflection by small angle by some of the alpha particles.
+- There was a deflection at a small angle by some of the alpha particles.

-- Very small amount of alpha particles rebounded.
+- A very small amount of alpha particles rebounded.

 Rutherford concluded the following points after the observation: